 - Box Licenses

-Create a virtual server and, where possible, link to preconfigured repository entries.
+Create services and, where possible, link to preconfigured repository entries.
 Otherwise, copy from the repository and customize the configuration for the specific firewall.
 After completing the configuration, you can now export it in a PAR file and apply it to the new firewall.

 Special Considerations for PAYG Licenses